Islamic Cairo, Egypt

 1. Begin at the Citadel of Saladin

-The walking tour begins at the ever-familiar Citadel of Saladin, with an unobstructed view overlooking Cairo.
+Citadel of Saladin, with an unobstructed view overlooking Cairo.
 The Citadel itself is a must-see attraction, yet the surroundings house many hidden gems.
-Visit the extraordinary Ottoman-designed Mosque of Muhammad Ali (Alabaster Mosque), and continue your exploration through quieter parts of the Citadel that contain smaller and less-known monuments like the Sultan Al-Nasir Muhammad mosque that dates back to the Ottoman times.
+Visit the extraordinary Ottoman-designed Mosque of Muhammad Ali (Alabaster Mosque), and continue your exploration through quieter parts of the Citadel that contain smaller and less-known monuments like the Sultan Al-Nasir Muhammad mosque that dates back to Ottoman times.

 2. Walk on Al-Mu'izz Li-Din Allah Streets

-Atmospheric streets of Islamic Cairo surely include Al-Mu'izz Li-Din Allah, which runs through the heart of the district.
+This is the heart of Cairo.
 Meandering along this ancient street, you may cast your eye upon hidden architectural marvels like the Madrassa of Sultan Hassan and the Qalawun Complex, providing glimpses of Mamluk architecture.
-As you proceed, ponder over smaller and lesser-known mosques, schools, and tombs that may not be featured on tourist itineraries but are worth special attention.
+As you proceed, ponder over smaller and lesser-known mosques, schools, and tombs that may not be featured on tourist itineraries but are worth special

 3. Try to See Some Less-Traveled Paths in the Khan el-Khalili Bazaar